maoberlehner/vuex-map-fields/README.md

 ```

 ### Rename properties
-Sometimes you might give your computed properties different names than what you're using in the Vuex store.
+Sometimes you might want to give your computed properties different names than what you're using in the Vuex store.
 This is also possible by passing an object of fields to the `mapFields` function instead of an array.

 ```html
 <template>